wp-plugins/html5-jquery-audio-player/trunk/readme.txt

 Yep, sure can.
 This plugin is just a WordPress version of HTML5 Music Player by Saleem over at [Codebase Hero](http://www.codebasehero.com/2011/06/html-music-player/)

-= Are there any known bugs? =
-* Conflict with Jetpack plugin
-* Conflict with WordPress SEO plugin
-* PRO Version - Problem with adding more than one player to the same page/post for some users

 = What features are being added soon? =
 * Other language support
 * Import/export csv playlist function